Microbial-Ecology-Group/AMRplusplus/docs/installation.md

 * Nextflow
 * Apptainer

 Apptainer is the opensourc fork of singularity that is a part of the linux project.
-Sometimes HPCs might have apptainer intstalled rather than singularity, this will allow AMR++ to download and use a singularity/apptainer container with all of the pre-installed software requirements.
+Sometimes HPCs might have apptainer intstalled rather than singularity.
+This configuration will allow AMR++ to download and use a singularity/apptainer container with all of the pre-installed software requirements.

 ```bash